Metropolitan District Homeowners’ Rights Task Force

 Filling a Vacancy on the Board Issues, Special Meetings vs. Regular Meetings, and Quorum Issues--Green Valley Ranch East Metro District No. 7

-by Patty, 11 months ago
+by Patty, over 2 years ago

 This is a situation that I suspect is pretty common to others in Oakwood Homes communities.
 I will say that although I am sharing my opinion today as a homeowner in this district, I am one of two homeowner directors on the GVRE MD No.7 board.
 Previously this board was comprised of three Oakwood Homes associates on the board with two vacancies.
 The Oakwood Home associates are also directors on many other metro district boards that are being developed by Clayton Properties Group, Inc. dba Oakwood Homes.
 In fact, I've already seen their names in some of these Stories.